 When parties separate, it is prudent that any property or debts should be frozen and separated, if possible.
 Separating property and debts means that if your estranged spouse accrues gambling debts during the separation period, the court will not hold you responsible for those debts should you decide to divorce.
 In some cases, an unscrupulous spouse will try to use the separation period to get rid of or deplete marital assets.
 Accordingly, a formal agreement should also prohibit a spouse from converting marital assets during the separation period.

-In some cases, a spouse agrees to very adverse terms, assuming that he or she will reconcile with the other spouse.
+In some cases, a spouse may agree to very adverse terms during the separation period, assuming that he or she will eventually reconcile with the other spouse.
 If a divorce is pursued, the partner who has the better terms may try to use the separation agreement to get the same terms for the divorce.
 It can take a significant amount of litigation, which is both expensive and time-consuming, to fix what has happened because of an unfair, ill-considered separation agreement.
-This is why it is important to retain an attorney for your legal separation, even if you believe you are likely to reconcile with your spouse later.Discuss Your Situation with a Legal Separation Lawyer in Monmouth County
+This is why it is vitally important to retain an attorney for your legal separation, even if you believe you are likely to reconcile with your spouse later.
+Better hire an attorney now, to guide you and prevent you from entering into a situation and agreement that may not be in your best interest, than waiting to hire a lawyer to try and get you out of that onerous or unfair agreement!Discuss Your Situation with a Legal Separation Lawyer in Monmouth County

 The divorce attorneys at Goldstein Law Group provide knowledgeable legal counsel that is tailored to the individual interests and needs of our clients.
 Our offices are located in Old Bridge and Brielle and serve clients throughout Middlesex, Monmouth and Ocean counties, as well as other communities throughout New Jersey.
 Contact us at 732-967-6777 or via our online form to set up a free consultation with a Monmouth County legal separation attorney.